facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 `User Defined Attributes`_
 ==========================

 For all Attributes objects, the "user_defined" tag is reserved for a json configuration node which can be filled with user data.
-There are no limitations on the depth of this subtree (i.e., you can stack JSON objects to arbitrary depth) and Habitat-sim functioanlity will not depend on any specific metadata under this tag.
+There are no limitations on the depth of this subtree (i.e., you can stack JSON objects to arbitrary depth) and Habitat-sim functionality will not depend on any specific metadata under this tag.
 You can use this tag to cache object information for your specific use cases or track simulation properties over time in user code.

 For example, :ref:`ObjectAttributes.get_user_config` returns the configuration object containing all metadata from this tag within a *.object_config.json* file: